Fiona-Nyadero/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv - a script to move the file rm -r - a script that deletes the directory cd - - a script that changes the working directory to the previous one
+mv - a script to move the file rm -r - a script that deletes the directory cd - - a script that changes the working directory to the previous one ls -a .. /boot l - a script that lists all files, the parent of the working directory, and the /boot directory